laszlourszuly/atlantis/README.md

 Furthermore you can choose to automatically calculate and set the "Content-Length" header based on the mocked response body.

 ### The domain object API
 The root configuration is represented by the `com.echsylon.atlantis.Configuration` class.
-You can then define a request pattern as an instance of `com.echsylon.atlantis.request.Pattern` and corresponding mock response objects as `com.echsylon.atlantis.response.Response` and add them to the configuration object (the pattern is the key and the mock response is a value, yes, they will form a multi-map internally).
+You can then define a request pattern as an instance of `com.echsylon.atlantis.request.Pattern` and corresponding mock response objects as `com.echsylon.atlantis.response.Response` and add them to the configuration object (the pattern is the key and the mock response is a value, and yes, they will form a multi-map internally).